The No Money Weekend Part 2

 30. Share your photos.

-You can post photos on Facebook or Instagram, but you can also sign up for a free Flickr account.
-Spend time coming up with appropriate titles and captions for your best images, allow them to be used under a Creative Commons Attribution License, and your work will be enjoyed by many more people.
+You can post photos on Facebook or Instagram, but you can also share your images with millions of people around the world by contributing to Unsplash.
+When you allow your images to be used freely, your work will be enjoyed by many more people.

 31. Play in the dirt.